Hi. I am the filmmaker behind TEDTalks, the Peabody Award winning video series watched over one billion times (even in outer space).

 Talk to me about a movie you like.
 Tell me why I should see it.
 Tell me why you like it.
 (Or we can play this game with a book recommendation.)

 I recently started rock climbing.
 I can't say I'm any good at it... but it's something I've been enjoying.
 (And I should do it more often.)

 I'm supposed to pick a few of my "favorite talks" which is difficult because I love all my children, but as with real human babies, some are intrinsically more adorable than others.

-Please drop me a line and point me to your favorite TEDTalk!
+Please drop me a line and point me to your favorite TEDTalk